-(XIII) Development site is within 1 mile of community, civic or service organizations that provide regular and recurring services available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club) (1 point)
+(XII) Development Site is within 1 mile of community, civic or service organizations that provide regular and recurring substantive services available to the entire community (this could include religious organizations or organizations like the Kiwanis or Rotary Club as long as they make services available without regard to affiliation or membership) (1 point)

+(XIII) Development Site is in the current service area of Meals on Wheels or similar nonprofit service that provides regular visits and meals to individuals in their homes.
+(1 point)

-(ii) For Developments located in a Rural Area, an Application may qualify to receive points through a combination of requirements in clauses (I) through (XII) of this subparagraph.
+(ii) For Developments located in a Rural Area and any Application qualifying under the USDA set-aside, an Application may qualify to receive points through a combination of requirements in clauses (I) through (XII) of this subparagraph.

-(I) The Development site is located within 4 miles of a full-service grocery store or pharmacy.
+(I) The Development Site is located within 4 miles of a full-service grocery store or pharmacy.
 A full service grocery store is a store of sufficient size and volume to provide for the needs of the surrounding neighborhood including the proposed development; and the space of the store is dedicated primarily to offering a wide variety of fresh, frozen canned and prepared foods, including but not limited to a variety of fresh meats, poultry, and seafood; a wide selection of fresh produce including a selection of different fruits and vegetables; a selection of baked goods and a wide array of dairy products including cheeses, and a wide variety of household goods, paper goods and toiletry items.
+(1 point for grocery stores and 1 point for pharmacies)

+(II) The Development Site is located within 4 miles of health-related facility, such a full service hospital, community health center, or minor emergency center.
+Physician offices and physician specialty offices are not considered in this category.
 (1 point)

-(II) The Development is located within 4 miles of health-related facility, such a full service hospital, community health center, or minor emergency center.
-Physician specialty offices are not considered in this category.
+(III) The Development Site is located within 4 miles of a center that is licensed by the Department of Family and Protective Services (“DFPS”) specifically to provide a school-age program or to provide a child care program for infants, toddlers, and/or pre-kindergarten.
+The Application must include evidence from DFPS that the center meets the above requirements.
 (1 point)

-(III) The Development Site is within 4 miles of a center that is licensed by the Department of Family and Protective Services specifically to provide a school-age program or to provide a child care program for infants, toddlers, and/or pre-kindergarten (1 point)

-(IV) The Development Site is located in a census tract with a property crime rate 26 per 1,000 or less, as defined by neighborhoodscout.com, or local data sources.
+(IV) The Development Site is located in a census tract with a property crime rate 26 per 1,000 or less, as defined by neighborhoodscout.com, or local law enforcement data sources.
+If employing the latter source, the formula for determining the crime rate will include only data relevant to the census tract in which the Development Site is located.
 (1 point)

-(V) The development site is located within 4 miles of a public library (1 point)
+(V) The Development Site is located within 4 miles of a public library that has indoor meeting space, physical books that can be checked out and that are of a general and wide-ranging subject matter, computers and internet access, and that is open during normal operating hours at least 5 days a week.
+The library must not be age or subject-restricted and must be at least partially funded with government funding (1 point)

-(VI) The development site is located within 4 miles of a public park (1 point)
+(VI) The Development Site is located on an accessible route that is less than 1 mile from a public park with an accessible playground.
+The route and the playground both must meet 2010 ADA standards.
+(1 point)